What is Trauma Bonding?

 • Blaming themselves, accepting the abuse as their fault

-• Being ambivalent to take steps to end the relationship
+• Being ambivalent about taking steps to end the relationship

 • Isolating themselves from friends and family members